Frequently Asked Questions

 Simply click the "Reserve Now" link in the navigation bar above, and our system will walk you through the rest.
 Importantly, we do require paying for your ticket up-front, to avoid no-shows and ensure the limited number of spots available go to those committed to attending the launch.

-Yes, the $65 covers everything (aside from any separately-listed items), including your spot on the boat, the 20% tip for the captain/crew, free parking, and any free water, drinks, sunscreen and dramamine that we bring along.
+The ticket price covers everything (aside from any separately-listed items), including your spot on the boat, the 20% tip for the captain/crew, free parking, and any free water, drinks, sunscreen and Dramamine that we may bring along.

 I heard another boat company was offering boat viewing tickets for only $40.
 Why do you charge more?